 Most unsecured debts — credit card debt, medical debt, payday loans — are dischargeable through the bankruptcy process.
 Mortgage debt and car loans can be discharged, but there may be ramifications as to whether or not collateral for the debt can be retained after the discharge.
 For example, a home can be retained even after discharging the debt if the payments remain current, however, a vehicle will likely be repossessed if the debt is discharged, at the creditor’s discretion even if the payments are current.
 Student loan debt, most tax debts, and child support payments cannot be discharged.

 Unfortunately, filing for bankruptcy will likely cause your credit score to drop.
 However, by wiping your debts clean, you will have a clean slate from which to rebuild that score.
 That could be a better outcome than struggling for years to pay debts and your score remaining low.
 It is best to talk to a legal and financial professional to decide on the best course of action.

 What assets can I keep if I file for bankruptcy?

 The bankruptcy code has several exemptions for allowing you to keep assets, including your home, car, retirement savings, family heirlooms, and jewelry.
 As your lawyer, I will use my deep knowledge of the bankruptcy code to help you create a bankruptcy plan that allows you to keep your most valuable assets.

 Do I need to report all of my assets?

 Being truthful with your lawyer, your bankruptcy trustee and the court is paramount.
 If you let us know about all of your assets in advance, we can help you create a plan to keep them.

-If you would like to further discuss these questions above, or you have more questions about qualifying for bankruptcy, call Flesner Wentzel law firm at 636-442-4529 to schedule a free consultation.
+If you would like to further discuss these questions above, or you have more questions about qualifying for bankruptcy, call Flesner Wentzel law firm at 636-442-4529 to schedule a low deposit consultation.
 We are looking forward to providing you with the help you deserve.